GÖTTINGEN, Germany — Norway intends to cooperate with Germany in purchasing four new submarines for its naval forces.

 In the fierce competition between the two remaining bidders, Germany's ThyssenKrupp Marine Systems beat out France's DCNS.
 Last year, the latter outclassed its German rival and secured a major submarine contract in Australia.

 The German shipbuilding company is now able to secure the multibillion-euro order, of which exact figures will not be disclosed before the project has been presented to Norwegian lawmakers this spring, a spokeswoman with the ministry said.

 According to the Norwegian MoD, the decision involves a broad and long-term Navy-to-Navy cooperation encompassing submarines and other naval capabilities.
+The German MoD even could imagine a joint submarine command.
 The cooperation will include training, exercises, spare parts, maintenance and lifetime management of the new submarines.
 The identical design of the six boats also would enable the swap of crews.